GaloisInc/crucible/crux-mir/README.md

     $ cabal test

 You need to have built and installed the mir-json tool such that it can be found on your $PATH.
 You also need translated libraries for the Rust target architecture you're testing on.
-See the "Preliminaries" section above for more details.
+See the [Setup: `mir-json`](#setup-mir-json) section above for more details.

 ### Expected Failures